meelgroup/bosphorus/README.md

 * Then, further simplification by substituting `x2 + 1 = 0` yields `x1 + x3 + 1 = 0`

-The output of `readme.anf.out` tells us that
+The output of `myeqs.anf.out` tells us that
 * x2 = 1
 * x1 != x3